xiyuansun/realEstAnalytics/README.md

 Website
 -------

-The package is hosted at <https://www.realestanalyticsr.com/>
+-   The package is hosted at <https://www.realestanalyticsr.com/>

+-   For an Rshiny app demonstrating some of the package's capabilities, go to <https://xiyuansun2010.shinyapps.io/realEstAnalytics_shiny_app/> (Note: Valid API key required for use)

 Installation
 ------------